hitori-desu/Pokedex/README.md

-# a WPF implementation of a Pokédex
+# A WPF implementation of the Pokédex

 This was my final project for my second grade in HTL.